AI4WORK-Project/sliding-work-sharing/README.md

 - depending on the situation, either of the following may now happen:
   - the robot may be able to autonomously circumnavigate the obstacle and continue its work
   - the robot may be blocked and thus unable to continue its work, so that it requires human support
-- Depending on the situation, SWS should support the decision if/when a human should be called for help.
+- depending on the situation, SWS should support the decision if/when a human should be called for help.

 The SWS management decides in how far a human should be involved in the decision.
 This decision depends on: